cedricg-mirror/reflexions/Configuration.md

   - lte (<=)
   - and (&)

-For strings comparison, only the following operators are currently supported :
+- strings comparison, only the following operators are currently supported :
   - eq (!strcmp, !wcscmp)
   - ne (strcmp, wcscmp)
   - ct for 'contains' (strstr, wcsstr)